Who We Serve

 Example 1: Cross River’s FDIC Consent Order

-On April 28, 2023, the FDIC issued a consent order against Cross River Bank, one of the leading BaaS providers, alleging non-compliance with the bank's fair lending program and deficiencies in its management of fintech lending partners.
+On April 28, 2023, the FDIC issued a consent order against Cross River Bank, one of the leading Banking as a Service (BaaS) providers, alleging non-compliance with the bank's fair lending program and deficiencies in its management of fintech lending partners.

 The order requires the bank to conduct due diligence and obtain FDIC approval before entering into any new fintech relationship, significantly limiting the bank's BaaS program.
 The consent order also compels the bank to take several steps to improve its fair lending and third-party risk management compliance program.